Bedrock-OSS/bedrock-wiki-legacy/docs/getting_started.md

 ## What editor should I use?

 I highly suggest VSCode, or Bridge.
 I provide more information in my dedicated [editors](https://wiki.bedrock.dev/docs/knowledge/the_editor.html) document.
+You should also be using a [JSON-Schema](https://wiki.bedrock.dev/docs/knowledge/using_schema.html)

 ## OK but how do I actually get started?